alok-3181/understanding-csrf/README.md

 So here's a quick run down!

-Read this and still have questions?
-Want to tell us we're wrong?
-Open an issue!

 ## How does a CSRF attack work?

 On their own (phishing site), an attacker could create an AJAX button or form that creates a request against your site: